Delors/Course_W3M20014/3-block_ciphers-exercise.rst

     .. note::

         Don't worry about messages that are larger or smaller than the block size.
 This is not necessary to understand the impact of :math:`f` or using a round key.
 Don't worry about a key that does not have the appropriate size.
+I.e., use a message and a key with the appropriate size.

     .. note::